belabdesmd/IQlympics/README.md

 **4. Reddit-Native Social Gaming** 🎮
 - Built specifically for Reddit's Devvit platform with seamless integration
 - Mobile-first responsive design optimized for Reddit's mobile-heavy user base
-- Elegant React.js interface with smooth animations and transitions
+- Elegant React.js interface with smooth animations and card-based layouts

 **5. Real-Time Community Building** 🌐
 - Watch your country climb the global rankings as you and fellow citizens contribute